We Tried The New Dyson Airstrait & The Reviews Are Mixed

 Hair Type: Long (past my boobs when straight) with a natural wave and cowlicks.

-As a person who grew up burning my long, wavy, cowlick-prone, red hair in the InStyler (a rotating blow dryer-and-straightener hybrid my mom bought off an infomercial when I was in high school) I was skeptical of the Airstrait.
+As a person who grew up burning my long, wavy, cowlick-prone, red hair in the InStyler (a rotating blow dryer-and-straightener hybrid my mum bought off an infomercial when I was in high school) I was sceptical of the Airstrait.
 My mind went back to the loud buzzing sound of the InStyler and feeling the hot metal burn the tip of my ear.
-However, my first attempt at using the Airstrait proved she’s a billion times better than anything of the like out there — and at $500, it ought to be.
+However, my first attempt at using the Airstrait proved she’s a billion times better than anything of the like out there — and at $500 USD ($736 AUD), it ought to be.

 I used the blowdry setting, and it took my very long hair from 50% dry to all the way there — and perfectly straight — in about 13 minutes.
 That would not be possible with a regular blowdryer or a heated blowdry brush; this is an entirely new category.
 If you’re someone who blows out their hair dry and then runs a flatiron through it to smooth it out even more, this is made for you and will make your life a lot easier.